The Guerrero Clinic provides eye, dental and other medical care to the indigent people within the state of Chihuahua and

 There are generally 3 eye/dental clinics per year - spring (March or April), Summer (late June or July), and fall (September or October).

 There is also one plastic surgery clinic per year.

 Between 750 and 1,000 patients are seen during a clinic.
 Cataract or other surgery is performed on approximately one quarter of the seen patients.
 Glasses are prescribed, manufactured and fitted when appropriate for patients.

 All patients are treated at no charge to them.
-The clinic was told that it provides approximately 60% of the indigent care in the state of Chihuahua.
+The clinic is told that it provides approximately 60% of the indigent eye care in the state of Chihuahua.

 If volunteering is not for you, we appreciate cash or in-kind donations to help us keep the lights on and provide high quality services to those in need who cannot afford.